html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 when insertion points invite them.

 <blockquote class="commentary talkinghead">
-Insertion points are incredibly power.
+Insertion points are incredibly powerful.
 Think of them as a way to create a "declarative API" for your Shadow DOM.
 A host element can include all the markup in the world, but unless I invite it into my Shadow DOM with an insertion point, it's meaningless.
 </blockquote>